 - PickyCustomer: This will extend the Customer class and implement the strategy in which the customer chooses to join the shortest queue.

 - RandomCustomerSimulation, Pick2CustomerSimulation, PickyCustomerSimulation: These are the main programs that run simulations with the given type of Customer.

 The Customer class should be an abstract class with private fields to keep track of how many items remain in her basket (an int) and the number of time steps it takes for her to leave the store (also an int).
-Ultimately, we will derive three classes from this class, each of which will implement a the line-choosing method.
+Ultimately, we will derive three classes from this class, each of which will implement one of the line-choosing methods.
 This class defines the data common to all customers and mandates a particular form for the line-choosing method.

 The Customer class should implement the following methods

 public Customer(int num_items)constructor method.
 (By default, the number of time steps is zero.)

 public void incrementTime()increments the number of time steps.